elik1001/coreos-kubernetes-generator/README.md

 # coreos-kubernetes-generator
-This document provides the instructions on how to install, use the Python Kubernetes Generator Script in this repository. the script helps to automate a Kubernetes deployment on CoreOS.
+This document provides instructions on how to install and use the Python Kubernetes Generator Script. the script helps  automate a Kubernetes deployment on CoreOS.
 See the deployment notes for additional details.

 This repository includes the Python Kubernetes Generator Script, as well as pre configured samples.
 <ol>